Isotopes of ununennium: 249Bk(50Ti,xn)299−xUue

 Neither element 119 nor element 120 was observed.
 This implied a limiting cross-section of 65 fb for producing element 119 in these reactions, and 200 fb for element 120.
 The predicted actual cross section for producing element 119 in this reaction is around 40 fb, which is at the limits of current technology.
 (The record lowest cross section of an experimentally successful reaction is 30 fb for the reaction between 209Bi and 70Zn producing nihonium.)
 The experiment was originally planned to continue to November 2012, but was stopped early to make use of the 249Bk target to confirm the synthesis of tennessine (thus changing the projectiles to 48Ca).

 The team at the Joint Institute for Nuclear Research in Dubna, Russia, planned to attempt this reaction.
-Currently, beams heavier than 48Ca have not been used at the JINR, but they are actively being developed.

-254Es(48Ca,xn)302-xUue
+254Es(48Ca,xn)302−xUue

 The synthesis of ununennium was first attempted in 1985 by bombarding a sub-microgram target of einsteinium-254 with calcium-48 ions at the superHILAC accelerator at Berkeley, California: